languagetool-org/languagetool/languagetool-standalone/README.txt

  These files are published under the following open source licenses:
  GNU GPL version 2.0, GNU LGPL version 2.1, Mozilla MPL version 1.1 http://www.stavekontrolden.dk
+ Stavekontrolden is based on data from Det Danske Sprog- og Litteraturselskab (The Danish Society for Language and Literature), http://www.dsl.dk.

  Dutch:
  The Dutch data are partly based on Alpino parser for Dutch by Gertjan van